stronnag/mwptools/docs/manual/docs/mwp-geozones.md

 ## Introduction

-{{ mwp }} provides a UI for the Geozones function that is planned to appear in INAV 8.0.0.
-[INAV Documentation](https://github.com/iNavFlight/inav/blob/master/docs/Geozones.md).

-The technical details for this feature are published as part of INAV 8.0.
+{{ mwp }} provides a UI for the Geozones function that first appeared in INAV 8.0.0.
+The technical details for this feature are published as part of INAV 8.0 [INAV Documentation](https://github.com/iNavFlight/inav/blob/master/docs/Geozones.md).

 !!!
 Note "Version Requirements"
 	The proposed INAV 8.0 implementation of GeoZones **requires** {{ mwp }} 24.11.14 or later.